 When a dog has swollen face, the potential cause could be:

 - Other Causes

-You should always seek the advise of a professional vet for a complete diagnosis and treatment plan for your pet.
+You should always seek the advice of a professional vet for a complete diagnosis and treatment plan for your pet.

-A severe allergic reaction may lead to swelling of a dog's throat, making it difficult for them to breathe normally.
+A severe allergic reaction may lead to a dog's face and throat swelling.
+If the throat begins to swell, it can be difficult for them to breathe normally.
 If your dog’s throat is swelling, their windpipe may be cut off, leading to a change in the color of their gums and potentially your dog passing out.

-You likely won’t know that your dog is allergic to something until they have a reaction.
+You likely won’t know that your dog is allergic to something until they react.
 Signs your dog may be having an allergic reaction include: